 - Work settings differ and may include factories, backrooms or smart design studios.
 Freelance artists, craftspeople and designers may work from home or in workshops.

 - Jobs are available throughout the UK.
-There is a concentration of design studios in London and job availability is greater in the traditional centres of the textile industry, such as Scotland, the North West and the Midlands.
+There's a concentration of design studios in London and job availability is greater in the traditional centres of the textile industry, such as Scotland, the North West and the Midlands.

-- It is possible for new graduates to obtain their first jobs, particularly in fashion design, in Italy, France or America, where valuable experience can be gained working with well-known designers before starting work in the UK.
+- It's possible for new graduates to obtain their first jobs, particularly in fashion design, in Italy, France or America, where valuable experience can be gained working with well-known designers before starting work in the UK.
 Organisations such as Global Experiences offer fashion design internships abroad.

 - Occasional travel within a working day and overnight absence from home may be required and overseas work or travel is possible.